Lori Silberman Brauner

 - Categories: Asia, Human Rights, Human Trafficking, Poverty, SDGs, Women

 Maureen Phiri, a young girl from a poor family in Malawi, was only 11 years old when she was raped by the man who had hired her to do housework for him and his wife.
-Not only did Maureen continue to …
+Not only did Maureen continue …

 - Categories: Gender Violence, Health and Population, UN Agencies, Women